 GHB has a storied and infamous history as a depressing substance.
-It is extremely addictive, but can be overcome with the help of specialist, clinical GHB rehab treatments from The Hader Clinic.
+It is extremely addictive, but can be overcome with the help of specialist, clinical GHB addiction treatment at The Hader Clinic.

 GHB — or gamma-hydroxybutyrate — is a central nervous system depressant that naturally occurs within the body.
 It has a range of medical applications, but most recently, has been co-opted by party scenes as a powerful gateway to euphoria and increased libido.
 The substance can be easily abused, and is highly addictive.
 The Hader Clinic employs a holistic model of GHB addiction treatment.

-The Hader Clinic addresses GHB addiction by following a holistic model of GHB addiction treatment that addresses all facets of addiction.
 As a specialist private hospital, we are experts at helping patients through all stages of recovery, from detox and withdrawal, to inpatient rehabilitation, to outpatient services.
-Each program features specific therapies and costs, giving patients the greatest shot at long term recovery.
+Each GHB treatment program features specific therapies and costs, giving patients the greatest shot at long term recovery.